-Cascina Roccafranca is social and cultural centre in the southern outskirt of Turin.
-We started our activities in 2007 in a totally renovated old farm with 2500m2 covered space and 2000m2 of courtyard.
-Many services are provided: a reception area dedicated to inform and listen to citizens and a free help desks on legal, housing, trade union, administrative, bureaucratic problems.
+Cascina Roccafranca is a social and cultural centre in the southern outskirt of Turin.
+We started our activities in 2007 in a totally renovated old farm building with 2500m2 of covered space and a 2000m2 courtyard.
+We provide a diversity of services: a reception area dedicated to inform and listen to citizens and free help desks to give advice on legal, housing, trade union, administrative, bureaucratic issues.
 We have a day care centre with an outdoor playing area, where babies are welcome with their families.
-In Cascina Roccafranca there’s also a place called “Ecomuseo”, in which local historical memories are archived and accessible to citizens.
-We have a restaurant and a cafeteria, both run by a social cooperative where most of the employees are people suffering from social exclusion or mental illness.
+In Cascina Roccafranca there is also a place called “Ecomuseo,” in which local historical memories are archived and made accessible to citizens.
+We have a restaurant and a cafeteria, both run by a social cooperative where most of the employees are people suffering from social exclusion or disabilities.
 We have a lot of cultural activities, a monthly programme of events, music, theatre and dance.
-Some activities are organised by the Cascina and some are organised directly by the population.
-We have 100 courses, languages, dance, music, wellness… and we can say that about every week about 3500 attend activities in Cascina Roccafranca.
+Some activities are set up by the Cascina itself, while others are organised directly by community groups.
+We have 100 courses, languages, dance, music, wellness… and we can say that about every week about 3500 people attend activities in Cascina Roccafranca.
 There are a lot of people not only from our neighbourhood in the outskirts but from every part of the city.

 What is your economic model?

-We aim at reaching the maximum self-sustainability.
-When we started in 2007 we could only cover 33% of costs on our own, now we cover 66% of the costs.
+We aim at reaching maximum self-sustainability.
+When we started in 2007 we could only cover 33% of our costs on our own, now we cover 66%.
 Our income comes from the establishment of commercial activities in support of the project: the restaurant, the cafeteria, the rental of space for activities, courses or private parties.
-We do fundraising with other public and private foundations, in particular we work with Compagnia di San Paolo – a Bank Foundation in the city of Turin.
-It’s a very important part of our balance because they give us every year 80,000 euros.
-We develop economic partnerships with the private sector on joint projects and we search for sponsorships, which are a little part of our balance.
+We do fundraising with other public and private foundations, in particular we work with the Compagnia di San Paolo – a bank-owned foundation based in the city of Turin.
+The Compagnia constitutes a very important part of our balance sheet because it gives us every year 80,000 euros.
+We develop economic partnerships with the private sector on joint projects and we constantly search for sponsorships, which also bring in a little part of our budget.